 What is not included in the database?

 1) The database focuses on adopted local government policy.
 While many other organizations produce meaningful food system assessments, toolkits, gap analyses etc., these are beyond the scope of this database.

-As such, the database serves as a reference to better understand the diverse ways in which local governments in B.C. are incorporating food systems into local government planning.
+As such, the database serves as a reference to better understand the diverse ways in which local governments in B.C. and AB are incorporating food systems into local government planning.

 A living document

 This database will be updated as new policies are adopted and others are revised.
-While the database provides a wide breadth of food policy content from diverse communities across B.C., it is not an exhaustive compilation of all B.C. food policy.
+While the database provides a wide breadth of food policy content from diverse communities across B.C. and AB, it is not an exhaustive compilation of all food policy.
 If you have suggestions or contributions for the policy database, please contact us.
 For more information on what policy is included in the database, see How this Database was Developped in the navigation menu.

 Searching by topic/subtopic